paritytech/substrate-telemetry/README.md

 polkadot --dev --telemetry-url 'ws://localhost:8001/submit 0'
 ```

 **Note:** The "0" at the end of the URL is a verbosity level, and not part of the URL itself.
 Verbosity levels range from 0-9, with 0 denoting the lowest verbosity.
+The URL and this verbosity level are parts of a single argument and must therefore be surrounded in quotes (as seen above) in order to be treated as such by your shell.

 ## Docker